CodeYourFuture/curriculum/org-cyf-guides/content/pair-programming/_index.md

 It can be easier to work through a problem when working with someone 1-to-1.

-It also helps our trainees to prepare for technical interviews when they'll need to code in front of other people.
+Pair programming prepares our trainees for technical interviews when they'll code in front of other people.

 ## What